MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending.md

 - [Resource organization design area overview](/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org)
 - [Create Azure subscriptions programmatically](/azure/cost-management-billing/manage/programmatically-create-subscription)

-#### Designate subscription owner
+#### Set up identity and RBAC

-The subscription vending automation needs to designate a subscription owner at creation.
+**Designate subscription owner.** The subscription vending automation needs to designate a subscription owner at creation.
 The subscription request should capture this information at intake.
 Subscription owners only be users or service principals in the selected subscription directory.
 You can't select guest directory users.
 If you select a service principal, enter its App ID.

-#### Create Azure AD groups

-In addition to the subscription owner, you should ensure the vending process uses your Azure AD group structure to manage access to the subscription.
+**Create Azure AD groups.** In addition to the subscription owner, you should ensure the vending process uses your Azure AD group structure to manage access to the subscription.
 For elevated (for example, write) access, we recommend using [PIM for groups](/azure/active-directory/privileged-identity-management/concept-pim-for-groups).
 Automating this creation process shouldn't violate best practices such as limiting the number of subscription owners and using the minimum required level of access.

-Rather than create service principals for each subscription, use managed identity wherever possible.
-With managed identities, you don't have to manage secrets or keys.
-Service principals usually are granted standing access to resources and aren't subject to PIM.
+**Establish automation accounts.** In the request process, need to know if there's standing permissions to non-human identities.
+You should use automation to create these and favor managed identity for those.
+It's important to note these identities are granted standing access to resources and aren't subject to PIM.

  For more information, see [IAM design area](/azure/cloud-adoption-framework/ready/landing-zone/design-area/identity-access).

 #### Hand off to application team